 During your programme you will learn the following:

 - Develop your practical knowledge of the theory, principles and operation of diving equipment

-- Enable you to store diving equipment properly
+- How to store diving equipment properly

-- Provide you with simple suggestions for comfortable equipment configurations
+- Simple suggestions for comfortable equipment configurations

 - Introduce you to new equipment